maabdelghaffar/get_nearest_or_-farthest-_N_points/README.rst

 **Setup the server**

-There are different options for deploying:

-- on a dedicated Ubuntu 16.04 server installing GeoNode with apt-get (sistemwide installation)

-- on a server with other services installing GeoNode and my_geonode in a python virtualenv

-- on a dedicated server using a python sistemwide installation (sudo pip install .. )

-.. note:: For this documentation, we assume the first option so that apache and tomcat as well as postgres are all set up.
-Follow the quick install doc at http://docs.geonode.org/en/master/tutorials/install_and_admin/quick_install.html The other installations require a full manual setup as described in the docs at http://docs.geonode.org/en/master/tutorials/install_and_admin/geonode_install/index.html
+There are several options for deploying GeoNode projects on servers.
+In this section, we explain how to deploy it on Ubuntu server 18.04 using system-wide installation

+.. note:: For quick installation, follow the "quick install documentation" at http://docs.geonode.org/en/master/install/core/index.html

 **Setup our my_geonode**

-We need now to install our my_geonode project following these steps:
+We need now to install the developed "my_geonode" project following these steps:

 - git clone from your repository (in the folder of your preference)